wotbrew/cinq/README.md

 #### `insert`

 Add a row into a new value.
-It returns a new `row sequence number` or `rsn`.
+It returns a new `row sequence number` or `rsn` (that is probably not going to be relevant for some time!).

 ```clojure
 (c/insert (:customers db) [{:name "Jikl"}]) ;; => 2